 Robin Gupta:

 Yeah, definitely.
-So over the years in my roles, I have worked with automation and process automation like RPA, low code, no code as well to some extent.
-And what I realized is that a lot of times people, specifically in EMEA and Asia Pacific, Southeast Asia, and other regions, are very price-sensitive.
-They tend to look at the short term answer.
-Can we do it for free?
+So, over the years in my roles, I have worked with automation and process automation like RPA, low code, and no code to some extent.
+I realized that people are very price-sensitive, specifically in the EMEA, Asia Pacific, Southeast Asia, and other regions.
+They tend to look at the short-term answer.
+“Is it possible to do it for free?”
 Can we build it on our own?
-Can we use this low cost option?
-Not the pricey one, but they tend to miss out in the long run.
+Can we use this low-cost option?
+It’s not pricey, but they tend to miss out in the long run.
 There are repercussions.

-Maybe what is low cost is actually not low code and it’s as good as coding it on your own, or maybe it could have maintenance issues.
-So there are many tools out there which promise Salesforce automation, but interestingly, they don’t optimize it for Salesforce releases.
-And people just look at the price angle or the cost and say, “Oh, we don’t need this.
-We will just build it on our own.”
-And one year later realized that they should have caught the train to buy that tool.
+Maybe what is low cost is actually not low code, and it’s as good as coding it on your own, or maybe it could have maintenance issues.
+So many tools out there promise Salesforce automation, but interestingly, they don’t optimize it for Salesforce releases.
+And people look at the price angle or the cost and say, “Oh, we don’t need this.
+We will build it on our own.”
+One year later, they realized they should have caught the train to buy that tool.

 Tara Walton: